January 22, 2021, by Abigail Rowse

 Take a mindful approach

 Securing a job can be tough going, particularly if you’ve experienced rejection.
 This can sometimes creep into your thinking and set a negative tone when you come to make another application.
-Rather than allowing it to dominate your thoughts and bring you down, try to practice being ‘in the moment’ and give all your attention to this new endeavor.
+Rather than allowing it to dominate your thoughts and bring you down, try to practice being ‘in the moment’ and give all your attention to this new endeavour.
 Set aside dedicated time, remove distractions, and focus fully on the here and now.
 See this as a fresh and exciting task.
 If your mind does begin to wander back to the past, acknowledge this before gently reminding yourself to return to the present.
 This should help you to catch yourself before things start to spiral.

 Set a positive intention